 You can combine conditions with Facebook automated rules only by an 'and' operator.
 In other words, you can't fire a rule if one or more conditions are met (an 'or' operator) - they all have to be true.

 In Revealbot, you have the ability to use 'or' operators to combine multiple conditions and you can even nest conditions.

 Monitoring sudden drops in performance

-You can only compare metrics like this to each other in automated rules using Revealbot's Facebook Ad tool and it's one of my favorite features.
+You can only compare metrics and time frames like this to each other in Revealbot's Facebook Ad tool and it's one of my favorite features.

 This type of monitoring is especially important for ad sets that run on large budgets and have a lot of conversions.
 By checking recent statistics, such as the last three days, you'll be able to see if a great ad set has recently gone bad.

 And instead of Purchase, you can track any event like Click, Lead, Install, Checkout Initiated, Custom Events, and so on.
 In other words, you should select the metric that you can get enough valid statistical data for in the selected time frame.